Mike Rome

-Austin Michael Romero (born October 9, 1981) is an American television host, ring announcer and backstage interviewer.
-He is signed to WWE under the ring name Mike Rome, where he is the current ring announcer of Raw.
-He is a one-time WWE 24/7 Champion, holding the title for nine seconds.
+Austin Michael Romero (born October 8, 1981) is an American television host, ring announcer and backstage interviewer.
+He is signed to WWE under the ring name Mike Rome, where he is the ring announcer for the NXT brand.
+He also occasionally serves as ring announcer on other WWE shows.
+He became a one-time WWE 24/7 Champion, when during a live event on December 27th, 2019, he held the title for nine seconds.

 Early life

-Rome grew up in San Diego, California as a huge fan of WWE's Rock 'n Wrestling era, idolizing Superstars like The Ultimate Warrior and being mesmerized by The Undertaker's debut at Survivor Series 1990.
+Rome grew up in San Diego, California as a huge fan of WWE's Rock 'n Wrestling era, idolizing Superstars like The Ultimate Warrior and being mesmerized by The Undertaker's debut at Survivor Series in 1990.

 Career

+NXT ring announcer and sporadic Raw appearances (2016–2019)

 Romero signed with WWE in May 2016, having previously worked for Nickelodeon as a touring emcee, and for Walt Disney World and Universal Studios in Orlando, Florida, as a cast member.
 He began working as a ring announcer for the NXT brand on its Florida loop.
 He was also the ring announcer at the Cruiserweight Classic, and made his debut on WWE programming on the September 7, 2016, episode of NXT.
 His ring name is a shortened version of his middle name and his surname, and he initially went by his full middle name and the shortened version of his surname, before it was changed before a NXT taping to differentiate himself from Michael Cole.
 Rome would make his main roster debut on the January 16, 2017, episode of Raw, in a backstage segment interviewing Nia Jax.
 He would continue to make appearances on both NXT and Raw, with his final NXT appearance as an interviewer at NXT TakeOver: Brooklyn 4.
-From then on, Rome would be exclusive only to Raw, though occasionally appears on SmackDown.
+From then on, Rome would appear regularly on the main roster shows.

+Rome has occasionally been used on Raw or otherwise to further storylines.
+In an backstage segment in July 2018, Alexa Bliss was promoting Table for 3 on the WWE Network, when Rome walked by and interrupted her, thinking she was asking him out on a date.
+As part of WWE's online content, Rome would portray a delusional character who was sure he would be having dinner with Bliss.